-Fast-growing vacation rental startup Vacasa announced Tuesday that it has raised $319 million in its latest funding round, helping drive its total valuation to more than $1 billion.
+Fast-growing vacation rental startup Vacasa announced this morning that it has raised $319 million in its latest funding round, helping drive its total valuation to more than $1 billion.

 The money is part of a Series C round that was led by technology investing firm Silver Lake.
 A handful of other venture firms that previously put money into Vacasa — including Riverwood Capital and NewSpring — also contributed.

 In a statement, Vacasa said that it plans to use the new money “to further enhance its industry-leading technology platform, accelerate expansion into new markets and grow new offerings.”
 Company founder and CEO Eric Breon added in the statement that the company now has an enormous opportunity.

 “We’re seeing an increased number of buyers looking to purchase vacation homes as an investment, with the intent to rent the property,” Breon said.
 “We’re uniquely positioned to assist our homeowners through the entire lifecycle of their vacation home and are dedicated to continued advancement of our technology to meet the needs of our customers.”